Jimmie Foxx: Boston Red Sox (1936–1942)

 including over 40 in the final month of the season.
 On June 16, 1938, he tied an American League record when he walked six times in a game.
 His totals at the end of the year set many Red Sox single-season team records.
 His 175 RBI that year remain a Boston Red Sox record, his 50 home runs were a record until Hall of Famer David Ortiz surpassed it in 2006 with 54, and his 398 total bases were most by a Red Sox until Jim Rice collected 406 total bases in 1978.
 Foxx was awarded his third and final MVP award at the end of the season, leading the AL in most categories, with only Hank Greenberg's 58 home runs surpassing Foxx's own total of 50.

 In 1939, health problems popped up again for Foxx.
 Early in the season, he sought treatment for pain caused by his presumed sinus problem on a road trip from Chicago to Washington.
 Later on in the season, he had an emergency appendectomy in Philadelphia which cut his season short.
 There were very few teammates that knew how serious his health problems were.
 One who did was Ted Williams, who he would talk to regularly.
 It was at this time that Foxx had begun to drink more heavily, although it was used as a self-medication for the chronic pain that he experienced in his later career.
 While his heavy drinking is well known, teammates, including Ted Williams, attest that he was never overtly drunk or violent and continued to act as a mentor to his younger teammates, including Dom DiMaggio.
-With all of the health problems and chronic pain that Foxx had experienced, he still had an outstanding offensive season, hitting an AL leading 35 home runs and batting over .360.
+With all of the health problems and chronic pain that Foxx had experienced, he still had an outstanding offensive season, hitting an AL leading 35 home runs and batting .360.
 He finished second in MVP voting behind Joe DiMaggio.
-His next two seasons saw a continued decline, but Foxx continued to play at near-MVP levels.
+His next two seasons saw him in decline, but Foxx continued to play at near-MVP levels.
 He hit 36 home runs in 1940, which marked his 12th straight season where he hit 30 or more.
-He finished sixth in MVP balloting and he was an All Star in his final full season in 1941 where he hit .300 and drove in 105 batters over 135 games played.
+He finished sixth in MVP balloting and he was an All Star in his final full season in 1941 when he hit an even .300 and drove in 105 runs 135 games played.
 On September 24, 1940, he hit his 500th career home run against George Caster, becoming the second member of the 500 Home Run Club after Babe Ruth.
 He suffered a broken toe during spring training in 1942 and broke a rib during batting practice later in the season.
 In the twilight of his career, his contract was sold to the Chicago Cubs for $10,000 in June.